-- Describe the characteristics of Elizabethan era - Explain the features of Elizabethan theatre - > Discuss the characteristics of the Elizabethan audience vulgar and refined.
+The audience for which Shakespeare wrote his plays during the Elizabethan era was of an interesting mix.
+They were usually identified as both vulgar and refined.
 The vulgar comprised of 'uncultured people' like those who belonged to the category of soldiers, thieves, sailors, robbers, petty criminals men and women involved in 'immoral' activities.
 On the other hand, refined audience referred to educated men and women, people holding respectable business and those in charge of public offices.
 People who were critics, scholars and of course the nobilities from the royal families were also part of this category.
 It was necessary to cater to the tastes of both the classes.
 Hence Shakespeare as well as other playwrights wrote in a manner that was acceptable to both the sections.